 (i.e., because they have not been continuously enrolled at the school from the 45th day of school to the date of testing).
 The scores obtained by this student would be used to inform instruction and to set a baseline for future indicators.
-After completing their fourth-grade year, this student would be included in the Multilingual Learners 'Progress indicator, the Student Progress, and the School Climate indicator but would not be included in any other accountability indicator described in this manual because the date of their initial enrollment in US schools is greater than 12 months but less than 24 months prior to the date of testing.
+(Note that, if the student arrived prior to the 45th day of school, then the recently arrived ML would have been included in the Multilingual Learners Progress indicator.)
+After completing their fourth-grade year, this student would be included in the Multilingual Learners' Progress indicator, the Student Progress, and the School Climate indicator but would not be included in any other accountability indicator described in this manual because the date of their initial enrollment in US schools is greater than 12 months but less than 24 months prior to the date of testing.
 After completing their fifth-grade year, this student would be included in all relevant accountability indicators, since the date of their initial enrollment in US schools is more than 24 months prior to the administration of all achievement tests used for accountability.